Interface has been manufacturing in Australia for almost 50 years

 The partnership has created an inclusive business model with positive outcomes for everyone involved.
 The program started in the Philippines and was expanded to Cameroon in 2015.
 At the same time, it supports Interface’s Mission Zero goal to source 100 per cent recycled material for their carpet tile and also aligns very much with the Live Zero element of their Climate Take BackTM initiative.

 With his wealth of experience, Aidan shares this advice for other organisations: “To develop a circular economy it is important to network.
 You never know where the opportunity to source a recycled raw material might come from.
-Interface really benefited by joining Sustainability Advantage here in NSW.
+Interface really benefited by joining [the Department of Planning, Industry and Environment's] Sustainability Advantage here in NSW.
 It opened a lot of doors.
 As in our case if you want to take back your own product to be re-used as a raw material then design it for disassembly, choose your raw materials carefully.”

 Developing a circular economy is key to achieving a net zero carbon future.

-The Carbon Neutral Floors programme forms part of Interface’s Climate Take Back initiative, which commits itself to production that reverses global warming.
+The Carbon Neutral Floors program forms part of Interface’s Climate Take Back initiative, which commits itself to production that reverses global warming.

 "Always think low embodied carbon and circularity when choosing raw materials or products."